JackTheSpades/SpriteToolSuperDelux/readme.txt

 		105:B0 Red.cfg
 		105:B1 Yellow.cfg
 		106:B0 Boo.cfg

+		or

+		B0 Blue.cfg
+		105:B0 Red.cfg

+		Note that the above is still perfectly valid, sprite B0 will behave like Blue.asm in any level except for 105, where it will take Red.asm properties and code instead.
+		This is because since Pixi 1.2.16, slots B0-BF are not exclusive to per-level sprites anymore but they can be used by normal sprites aswell instead

 -- Other sprite types
 	PIXI also has the ability to insert other types of sprites, such as cluster or extended sprites.